berespt/hummingbird/site/content/terms/_index.md

 ## 5. Photo and video

 Please be aware that at the event photos and videos will be taken for promotional material.
-By signing up to an event you are agreeing to using your image in our promotions.
+By signing up to an event you are agreeing to using your image in our promotional materials.

 Attendees are encouraged to take their own photos and videos and we are happy to see them shared publicly.
 Please respect other dancers when taking photos – avoid direct flash as possible, respect dancers' privacy, do not disturb the dancing space.